If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 I’ve written plenty about the historic homes on Jones Street, so it’s probably no surprise to learn that many of the homeowners go above and beyond for the holidays.

 You can usually count on the 100 blocks of Jones Street (both east and west) to be decorated.
-Much of it is understated and doesn’t feature bright lights, so it looks prettiest if you go for a stroll at dawn or dusk when there is still some light in the sky.
+Much of it is understated and doesn’t feature bright lights, so it looks prettiest if you go for a stroll during the daytime or at dusk when there is still some light in the sky.

 Related Reading: Is Jones Street Really the Prettiest Street in Savannah?